 to generate a two dimensional laser array.
 This laser spot array is then

-reflected off the sample surface and into a high resolution CCD
+reflected off the sample surface and into a high resolution camera

 imager.
 Changes in the reflected laser array spot spacing at each point

 on the sample are used to determine the localized sample curvature in

 both the X and Y direction.
 In this way, the system directly measures

 the curvature and stress in two dimensions simultaneously, something